 Another approach is to keep your body guessing.
 Instead of having a constant daily deficit, cycle your calories daily.
 With this tactic, you will cycle through high and low days ultimately maintaining a 3500 caloric deficit (500 cals x 7).

 One perk of this approach is the psychological and physiological alleviation.
 Since you have high days, you lessen the feeling of being deprived when on a diet while simultaneously serving to keep your body guessing.
-This makes it harder to for your body to adapt.
-Thus slowing down the rate at which your Leptin levels drop.
+This makes it harder for your body to adapt thus slowing down the rate at which your Leptin levels drop.

 Below you’ll find an example of a Caloric cycling approach for 2 individuals with maintenance rates of 2000, 2500 cals: